jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 Extensions in current delivery :
-::extension String inherit StringDoer StringReducer StringMapper StringRepeater StringIterator
-::extension MutableBuffer inherit MutableBufferReducer MutableBufferMapper MutableBufferIterator
 ::extension Routine                         inherit RoutineDoer
 ::extension Method                          inherit MethodDoer
-::extension Coactivity inherit CoactivityDoer CoactivityReducer CoactivityIterator
 ::extension RexxBlock                       inherit RexxBlockDoer
+::extension Coactivity                      inherit CoactivityDoer CoactivityFilter                      CoactivityIterator                      CoactivityReducer    CoactivityGenerator
+::extension String                          inherit StringDoer     StringFilter                          StringIterator                          StringReducer        StringGenerator        StringMapper        StringHelpers RepeaterCollector RepeaterGenerator
+::extension MutableBuffer                   inherit                MutableBufferFilter                   MutableBufferIterator                   MutableBufferReducer MutableBufferGenerator MutableBufferMapper StringHelpers
-::extension Collection inherit CollectionReducer CollectionMapper CollectionIterator
+::extension Collection                      inherit                CollectionFilter                      CollectionIterator                      CollectionReducer    CollectionGenerator    CollectionMapper
+::extension OrderedCollection               inherit                OrderedCollectionFilter
-::extension Supplier inherit SupplierReducer SupplierIterator
+::extension Supplier                        inherit                SupplierFilter                        SupplierIterator                        SupplierReducer      SupplierGenerator
+::extension CoactivitySupplierForGeneration inherit                CoactivitySupplierForGenerationFilter CoactivitySupplierForGenerationIterator
-::extension Array inherit ArrayInitializer
+::extension Array                           inherit ArrayInitializer ArrayPrettyPrinter
+::extension File                            inherit FileExtension

+Implementation notes :

+This directive delegates to the methods .class~define and .class~inherit.
+The changes are allowed on predefined classes, and are propagated to existing instances.

+If the same method appears several times in a given::extension directive, this is an error (because it's like that with ::class).
+It's possible to extend a class several times in a same package.
+It's possible to extend a class in different packages.
+If the same method appears in several ::extension directives for the same class, there is no error (because ~inherit has rules to manage that).

+When the extensions of a package are installed, the extension methods and the inherit declarations of each ::extension are processed in the order of declaration.
+If the same method appears in several ::extension directives, then the most recent replaces the older (because 'define' works like that).
+Each package is installed separately, this is the standard behaviour.
+The visibility rules for classes are also standard, nothing special for extensions.
+Each package has its own visibility on classes.

 =====================================================================================